kodeannn/printf/README.md

 - Ensure to test edge cases
 - Follow the behavior of the standard printf in cases not specified in the task

-## Copyright - Plagiarism

-- Develop solutions independently
-- Strictly forbid plagiarism
-- Do not publish any content of this project
-- Any form of plagiarism results in removal from the program

 ## Conclusion

 This README provides an overview of the collaborative project undertaken by Samuel Egundeyi and Ian Kioko to implement their version of the `printf` function in C. The guidelines, concepts, and tasks outlined above serve as a roadmap for the successful completion of the project.
 Adhering to the specified requirements and best practices is crucial for a well-executed and original solution.